Description

 Hazards

-The obvious hazard is the large high tension power lines routed directly behind launch.
-Other than that, this is a pretty straightforward ridge soaring site.
+The main hazard is the large high tension power lines routed directly behind launch.

 Below are some other hazards that are common to sites everywhere: